dLomas26/BeyondChats-Assignment/README.md

 It combines utility and design in a sleek layout featuring an inbox, chat view, AI Copilot panel, and optional user detail view.
 With a strong focus on responsiveness, interactivity, and usability, this app demonstrates my ability to craft real-world, production-ready AI-integrated tools.

-🚀 Features
+##Features
-🔹Inbox Sidebar: View and select conversations with intuitive sorting and search functionality.
+- Inbox Sidebar: View and select conversations with intuitive sorting and search functionality.
-🔹Chat Area: Displays messages with AI-generated replies and options to suggest video calls for complex issues.
+- Chat Area: Displays messages with AI-generated replies and options to suggest video calls for complex issues.
-🔹AI Copilot Panel:Surfaces relevant knowledge base articles to assist agents and Supports follow-up questions with AI-generated insights.
+- AI Copilot Panel:Surfaces relevant knowledge base articles to assist agents and Supports follow-up questions with AI-generated insights.
-🔹Details Panel: Quick access to user details and conversation metadata.
+- Details Panel: Quick access to user details and conversation metadata.
-🔹Resizable Layout: Draggable divider to resize the AI Copilot panel for a personalized experience.
+- Resizable Layout: Draggable divider to resize the AI Copilot panel for a personalized experience.
-🔹Responsive Design: Optimized for both desktop and mobile devices.
+- Responsive Design: Optimized for both desktop and mobile devices.

-🛠 Technical Highlights
+##Technical Highlights
 ⚛ React for component-driven development

 💨 Tailwind CSS for clean, responsive styling